This article provides instructions on enabling logging in Verbum Bible Software.

 - Recreate the problem, crash or bug.

-- Click "Archive Logs" in the Verbum Logging Utility.
+- Click "Archive Logs" in the Logos Logging Utility.

 - Save your logs to the Desktop.